DynamoDS/Dynamo/README.md

 ## Running Dynamo ##

-The current version will run on top of Revit 2013, Revit 2014, Project Vasari Beta 2, and Project Vasari Beta 3.
+The current version will run on top of Revit 2013, Revit 2014, and Project Vasari Beta 3.

 ## Releases ##